-The application for Fiscal Year 2021 Youth Arts Engagment Grants is now open.
+The application period for FY2023 Youth Arts Engagement Grants is now closed.

 Grant funds may be used for any of the following (this list is not comprehensive):

 - administrative costs related to the project

 - materials or supplies

 - in-state travel costs

 Grant funds cannot be used for any projects, or days of a project, that take place before the start date of the cycle in which they are submitted, and/or after the end of the fiscal year (June 30, 2023).
 If your full project timeline starts before or ends after the funding period, you are still eligible to apply and should articulate the full timeline in your application, but should only request and use grant funds for project activities taking place within the funding period.